 Symptoms of hip arthritis may occur later than those from RA affecting smaller joints.

 What Are the Symptoms of Hip RA?

 Hip RA can cause symptoms such as severe pain, stiffness, and swelling.
-With RA's hip pain, you may have discomfort and stiffness in the thigh, lower back, and groin.
+With RA's hip pain, you may have discomfort and stiffness in the thigh and groin.

-Other symptoms of RA include fatigue, loss of appetite, fever and pain, swelling, and stiffness in other joints.
+Other symptoms of RA include fatigue, loss of appetite, pain, swelling, and stiffness in other joints.
 RA symptoms can come on gradually or suddenly.

 What Causes RA?

 RA is an autoimmune disease -- the immune system attacks the patient's own body.
 Although the cause of RA is not known, experts believe the following may play a role: